-- Scholarship search: The Scholarship Search site lists a few specific results for mature students, whilst Studentcashpoint also searches for bursaries, scholarships and award funding.
+- Scholarship search: The Scholarship Search site lists a few specific results for mature students, while Student Cash Point also searches for bursaries, scholarships and award funding.

 - Studying for a degree: If you don't already have a degree and started an undergraduate course before 31 Aug 2012, there are grants to help.
-They apply to all part time courses, including the Open University if you'd like to study at home.
-See the OU eligibility checker for info.
+They apply to all part-time courses, including the Open University if you'd like to study at home.
+See the OU's eligibility checker for info.

-The new student fees system, which started from 1 Sept 2012, means you won't have to repay a student loan if you never earn over £21,000 - perfect if you're retired!
+The new fees system, which started in September 2012, means you won't have to repay a student loan if you never earn over £21,000 - perfect if you're retired!
 See the Student Loans guide.

 - Free numeracy and literacy courses: Virtually every college in the country has free courses to help improve maths and English skills, from basic literacy and numeracy up to GCSE level.
 See Learndirect and Hotcourses for local classes, or try this online quiz from Move On to see if you could improve your skills.

-- Learn a language for free: There's lots of free websites and online tools to make it easy to pick up a new language - see Learn a language for free.
+- Learn a language for free: There are lots of free websites and online tools to make it easy to pick up a new language - see Learn A Language For Free.

 As grants are dependent on individual circumstances, it's worth noting it may not be easy to get one, though there's no harm in trying.
-Find full info in the Education Grants article.
+More in the Education Grants guide.

 Dealing with death

 Nobody likes thinking about when they're going to die, but it's best to be practical and give it some thought.
 A few changes now could save thousands for those you care about.
-See the Death Happens - Plan For It guide for the full checklist, but here are a few to start:
+See the Death Happens - Plan For It and What To Do When Someone Dies guides for full info, but here are a few pointers to start:

 It's all too easy to put these off, but they're well worth tackling as soon as possible - both for your beneficiaries and for your own peace of mind: